grncdr/streams/Examples.md

 #### Aggregators

-It is natural to that bufferring strategy would as much depend on the type of data channel is transporting as much as it depends on desired aggregation strategy.
-Good example would be use of channels for represinting binary data coming from I/O task.
-It would make sense to measure such buffer not in numbers of chunks it can hold but rather in number of bytes, it would also make sense to change how aggregate data is taken from such buffer, which is not in chunk data was put into it originally but rather in whatever is available at a time.
+It is natural that the buffering strategy would depend as much on the type of data a channel is transporting as it depends on desired aggregation strategy.
+One example would be use of channels for representing binary data coming from an I/O task.
+It would make sense for such a "binary channel" to use a buffer that measures it's size in bytes rather than the numbers of chunks it has received from the I/O task.
+Additionally, it would make sense to change how data is taken from such a buffer, returning a single chunk that that aggregates all available data would be more efficient than the many small chunks originally `put` into the buffer.

 ```js
 function ByteBuffer(size) {